Table of Contents

 If you are choosing a stablecoin rail for payroll, remittances, B2B settlement, or card-linked spend:

-- Redemption: documented redemption process, expected timelines, and fee schedule; evidence it works at scale.
+- Redemption: Documented redemption process, expected timelines, and fee schedule; evidence it works at scale.

-- Operational maturity: audit readiness, incident response, and partner resilience.
+- Operational maturity: Audit readiness, incident response, and partner resilience.

 Conclusion